Nassim Nicholas Taleb

 Taleb's central thesis revolves around the concept of black swan events—highly improbable, unpredictable occurrences that have massive impacts.
 He argues that conventional methods of risk management often fail to account for these events, leading to catastrophic consequences.
 Instead, Taleb advocates for embracing uncertainty and building robust systems that can withstand unforeseen shocks.

 One of Taleb's key contributions is the notion of "antifragility."
-He posits that some systems not only survive chaos and volatility but actually thrive on it.
-By designing systems that benefit from disorder, individuals and organissations can become more resilient in the face of uncertainty.
+He posits that some systems not only survive chaos and volatility but thrive on it.
+By designing systems that benefit from disorder, individuals and organisations can become more resilient in the face of uncertainty.

 Beyond his written works, Taleb is a provocative public intellectual, engaging in lively debates on social media and in public forums.
 He continues to influence a wide range of disciplines, encouraging others to rethink their approaches to risk, decision-making, and the nature of uncertainty in an ever-changing world.